-How to catch trout while Spey fishing
+How to catch trout while Spey fishing (October is the perfect).

 When trout get large enough to do so, they will often eat other fish.
 A Spey rod is a very efficient tool for fishing larger flies that imitate baitfish and other larger trout prey such as crayfish imitations.
 The sport of "Trout Spey" is becoming very popular across North America.

-Your instructor is Mark Bachmann, a veteran Deschutes River fly fishing guide with 60+ years of experience with trout and over 35-years experience as a guide and instructor.
+Your instructor is Mark Bachmann, a veteran Deschutes River fly fishing guide with 60+ years of experience with trout and over 35 years experience as a guide and instructor.

 This class is done while floating a section of the Deschutes river with a drift boat that is designed to seat two or three anglers comfortably.